getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 }
 ```

 We write a function that takes a function and returns a function.
-It takes a handler function and returns
+`Authenticated` takes a handler (`handler`) and wraps it in another handler function.
-a new handler function which first checks the token and then calls the handler that we passed to it.
-Then we
+The wrapper first checks the token from the request and then calls the wrapped handler function (`handler`).
-make sure to update our `main` with the new `Authenticated` function:
+`Authenticated` then returns the wrapper.

+You may notice that the function for listing beers is back to how it
+was in the very first example.
+Now it doesn't have check itself the user that is making the request.
+The middleware ensures that.
+We also update the `main` to use the middleware:

 ```go
 func main() {
   // wire the ListBeers function to handle requests sent to /beers